 But this is essentially an issue of failed marketing and messaging.
 It is very hard to talk about depression when it is always on societies’ terms.
 Depressed and formerly depressed people are ever on the defensive.
 To change the terms of the debate, and spark more productive conversation, I developed a unifying symbol to function in a depression anti-stigma campaign.
 These are glow-in-the-dark wristbands that are printed with the phrase COME OUT OF THE DARK.

-This summer, I was using my Facebook page to probe for interest in these wristbands and I made an offer that I would give away one to any person who would be willing to send me a picture of themselves wearing it.
+In July of 2013, I was using my Facebook page to probe for interest in these wristbands and I made an offer that I would give away one to any person who would be willing to send me a picture of themselves wearing it.
 I bought 200 bands from China and planned to give them away from time to time to readers who were interested.
 Initial response was rather tepid and I started to think it would be complete flop.
 For reasons that I do still do not completely understand, the wristbands went viral on the internet, and I was flooded with 3,000 requests from all over the world.

 I received requests from parents for their depressed children.
 From people who lost loved ones to suicide.
 From teachers for their classrooms.
 From therapists for their patients.
 From counselors for their support groups.
 And from many individuals who have been touched personally by depression, both those who have conquered depression and those who were still struggling with.